mrlunchbox777/terraform-modules/src/helmrelease/README.md

 git tag -l | grep -E '^helmrelease\/[0-9]+\.[0-9]+\.[0-9]+$' | sort -r
 ```

-Typically you'll want the latest version (found at the top of the last command).
+Typically you'll want the latest version (found at the top of the last command, you can append ` | head -n 1` to just get the most recent version).

 ## Example